1. Who is the real Donna Wichelman behind the books?

 15. Do you travel much?

-COVID has made traveling difficult.
-But in a relatively normal year, I like to visit the places where my books are set at least once or twice to do research and get the feel of the surroundings.
+I love to visit the places where my books are set at least once or twice while I’m conducting research and getting a feel for the surroundings.
 It’s particularly helpful to speak in person to people who understand the historical setting of a place.
 I’m also a world traveler at heart and often get my inspiration from the places I visit.

 16. What are some of your favorite places that you’ve traveled to?